steph-xue/PrimaryCareClinic/README.md

-# Primary Care Clinic Electronic Health Record Application
+# Primary Care Clinic Application

 ## A subtitle

-A *bulleted* list:
+What will the application do and who will use it?

+Why is this project of interest to you?
 - item 1
 - item 2
 - item 3